BLCM/bl3mods/Aaron0000/Balands/README.md

  ┗----Rationale: Given how Anointed enemies are practically mini-bosses in their own right, an extra reward in the form of a blue or purple alien-barrel gun seems fair.
 These drops can also occur from any of the named Anointed enemies excluding the Anointed Alpha.

-Added a 50% chance for General Traunt to drop a purple Atlas grenade separately from his regular loot pool.
+Added a 50% chance for Road Dog to drop a purple Atlas grenade separately from his regular loot pool.

 Added a 75% chance for Blinding Banshee to drop a purple Hyperion grenade separately from their regular loot pool.